Forge a career in HR, and help us make this an inspiring place to work, where everyone can feel at home, give their best, and develop their talents.

 You’ll not only be learning, but bringing new ideas to the table, and helping us deliver the strategy which underpins how we work together and support each other.
 You’ll also have the chance to get involved with some exciting digital innovation projects that are transforming how we work.

-You’ll be rewarded with a starting salary of £27,000, depending on location.
-On top of your salary you’ll also have access to our flexible benefits package, more information can be found here.
+You’ll be rewarded with a starting salary of £28,000.
+On top of your salary you’ll also have access to our flexible benefits package.

 After a full induction, the programme is structured around four six month rotations, each based in different areas of HR.
 Whatever path you take through the rotations, you can look forward to: